pik-copan/pymofa/README.rst

 Features
 --------
 * Computes parallel
-* Works iteratively /- pymofa checks wheter you have already computed some task and won't compute these again/
+* Works iteratively - *pymofa checks wheter you have already computed some task and won't compute these again*

 Design
 ------
-* With pymofa you write one python file to set up your computer experiment
+* With pymofa you write one python file to set up one computer experiment
-* This will contain a function (called the RUN_FUNC) that starts your model run
+* This python file will contain a function (called the RUN_FUNC) that configures and exectues your model run
-* The parameters of the RUN_FUNC will be the parameters of the experiment This means:
+* The parameters of the RUN_FUNC will be the parameters of the experiment

+This means:
 * Raw data will be stored with these parameters
 * You will need to give pymofa a list of parameter combination (i.e. a tuple of parameter values of the same length as the parameters)
 * If you want to change the parameters, write a new experiment

 Usage
 -----
-Please have a look at the tutorials (either interactivly after downloading this repository or by starting here)
+Please have a look at the tutorials (either interactivly after downloading this repository or by starting `here <https://github.com/wbarfuss/pymofa/blob/master/tutorial/01_RunningAModel.ipynb>`_)

 For further documentation, use the source!